testingisdocumenting/znai/znai-docs/documentation/flow/search.md

 # Local

-To perform a local search of your documentation press `/` key or click magnifying glass in the top right corner.
+To perform a local search of your documentation press `/` key or click the search section in the side panel on the left.

 In [documentation structure](flow/structure) we learned that documentation consist of
 * Chapters